GregWickham/Flex/index.md

 ![Flex window with "a very good movie" selected](/images/AVeryGoodMovieSelected.jpg)

-...and click on the *Show Variations* button to show the variations of the noun phrase:
+...and click on the *Show Variations* button to show the variations of that noun phrase:

 ![Variations of "a very good movie"](/images/VariationsOfAVeryGoodMovie.jpg)